François Duvalier

-François Duvalier (Note: /fr/) (14 April 1907 – 21 April 1971), also known as Papa Doc, was a Haitian politician and physician who served as president of Haiti from 1957 until his death in 1971.
+François Duvalier (Note: /fr/) (14 April 1907 – 21 April 1971), also known as Papa Doc, was a Haitian politician, dictator and physician who served as president of Haiti from 1957 until his death in 1971.

 Duvalier completed a degree in medicine from the University of Haiti in 1934 and spent a year at the University of Michigan studying public health.
 In 1943 he became active in a campaign to control the spread of contagious tropical diseases in Haiti.
 His patients affectionately called him "Papa Doc," a moniker that he used throughout his life.
 Duvalier served as Minister for Public Health and Labor under the administration of Dumarsais Estimé.

 Duvalier was elected president in the 1957 general election on a populist and black nationalist platform.
-After thwarting a military coup d'état in July 1958, his regime rapidly became more autocratic.
+After thwarting a military coup d'état in July 1958, his regime rapidly became more autocratic and eventually totalitarian.
 Duvalier was unanimously "re-elected" in a 1961 presidential election in which he was the only candidate.
 Afterwards, he consolidated his power step by step, culminating in 1964 when he declared himself president for life after another sham referendum and election.

 An undercover government death squad, the Tonton Macoute (Tonton Makout), indiscriminately tortured or killed Duvalier's opponents; the Tonton Macoute was thought to be so pervasive that Haitians became highly fearful of expressing any form of dissent, even in private.
 The Tonton Macoute eventually came to number 300,000 and more than half of the government budget was allocated to the group as well as the Presidential Guard.
-Duvalier further sought to solidify his rule by incorporating elements of Haitian mythology, most prominently Voudou, into a personality cult.
+Duvalier further sought to solidify his rule by incorporating elements of Haitian mythology, most prominently Vodou, into a personality cult.

 Duvalier remained in power until his death in 1971 and was succeeded by his son, Jean‑Claude, who was nicknamed "Baby Doc."